AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

     The three forces produced by the wheels, F<sub>1</sub> through to F<sub>3</sub>.
   </figcaption>
 </figure>

+Our group settled on a three wheeled holonomic design pretty early on - motivations for this were mainly "Because it's cool", "Angus wants to do holonomics" and also because some people in the year above strongly suggested that we *didnt't* make a holonomic robot.
+Holonomic wheels have bearings that let the wheel slide laterally along it's axis of rotation, giving freedom of movement in any direction if used correctly.

+The maths behind holonomic motion isn't actually all that complex - it comes from doing the mechanics on the three forces produced by the three wheels, and the observation that what we're really dealing with is a matrix.

 Simple trigonometry splits these forces into their *x,y* components.